When life gives you lemons, draw them, 11 x 14 inches dry pastels, graphite on paper

 Friday, June 20th, 2008

-The Fourth of July 01, 36H x 48W x 2D inches Acrylics on wrapped canvas, highest quality custom built stretcher frame.
+The Fourth of July 01, 36H x 48W x 2D inches acrylics on canvas, wrapped sides painted, sturdy custom built stretcher frame.
 Work in progress.
-Rarely do I draw outlines to start paintings.
-I just start splashing paint in a frenzy around the canvas, responding to the subject matter.
-Very little detail is planned for this painting, just the recognizable shape of growth habits and a few flowers just opening.
+Rarely do I draw outlines to start paintings.. just start splashing paint in a frenzy around the canvas, responding to the subject matter.

 Thursday, September 20th, 2007

-Milkweed - 22 x 30 oil pastels on watercolor paper - in progress
+Milkweed Melody - 22 x 30 oil pastels on watercolor paper - in progress